KarlSchodder/SwordBoyDEMO/README.md

 # SwordBoyDEMO
 A game made in javascript using canvas over a period of two weeks as a school project.
+My first ever coding project.
 The code is kept in the original state, but a cleaner, bug-free version will be uploaded at some point.

 RUN: